aureliussr/aurelius-reviews/adventure.md

 | Complexity     | 1/5     |        |
 | Difficulty     | 4/5     | Some puzzles can be hard to figure out and block progress        |
 | Learning Curve | 1/5     |         |

+**Personal Opinion and OVerall Experience Score**: 2/5

+Not one of my favorites, this one.
+Seemed pretty bland to me, and the plot is extremely cliched.
+However, *The Da Vinci Code* and the *Assassin's Creed* came much later after this game.
+So this game deserves the credit of originality in considerable proportion.

 #### Deponia
 #### Primordia